Drasungor/aligned-hackathon-oct-2024/README.md

 ## Installation

 The following sections explain how to install the programs necessary to run the game in linux.

+### Foundry

+The keystores we use for proof verification in ethereum are generated using Foundry.
+You can install it by following the instructions [here](https://getfoundry.sh/).

 ### Docker